Fabiola-I/Smart-parking-Rwanda-/README.md

 **Conclusion:**

- Our IoT-based parking management system offers a innovative solution to address parking congestion in urban areas.
+ Our IoT-based parking management system offers an innovative solution to address parking congestion in urban areas.
  By providing real-time parking availability information to drivers and optimizing parking resource utilization for parking lot operators, our system has the potential to improve urban mobility, enhance the user experience, and reduce environmental impact.